hualitlc/LFW_Evaluation/README.md

 - 10,575 subjects and 494,414 images
 - Thank Zhanxiong Wang for providing this dataset.
 If you have interest in face recognition and face attribute prediction, you can refer to this article [Multi-task Deep Neural Network for Joint Face Recognition and Facial Attribute Prediction](https://dl.acm.org/citation.cfm?id=3078973).
 2. [LFW dataset](http://vis-www.cs.umass.edu/lfw/).
+- 13233 images, 5749 people and 1680 people with two or more images
 3. [Caffe](http://caffe.berkeleyvision.org/).
 4. The implementation of GoogLeNet in Caffe.